 What to take

 People research a lot on what is an interview so that useful tips can be available for an interviewee for job success.
-Resume & cover letter lead to an interview.
+A resume & cover letter lead to an interview.
 Before going for the interview, apply these:

 - Interview letter, interview (s), and their address and phone number name.